-Being involved in a motor vehicle accident can be a traumatic experience.
+Being involved in a motor vehicle accident can be traumatic.
 When someone else is at fault, they can and should cover your damages in their entirety.

 However, not everyone is that responsible.
-When you’re involved in a collision with an uninsured driver, obtaining the compensation you deserve could prove to be more challenging than you previously thought.
-To recover what you need, you’ll need to understand the law, your insurance policy, and the process for dealing with an uninsured driver.
+When you’re involved in a collision with an uninsured driver, obtaining the compensation you deserve could be more challenging than you thought.
+You’ll need to understand the law, your insurance policy, and the process for dealing with an uninsured driver.

-Under Illinois law, all drivers must carry specific auto insurance coverage.
-Every driver must have the following auto insurance coverage before bringing their vehicle on the roads:
+Under Illinois law, all drivers must carry specific car insurance coverage.
+Every driver must have the following auto insurance before bringing their vehicle on the roads:

 One in eight drivers don’t have auto insurance.
-And although all drivers in Illinois are required to carry auto insurance, the number of uninsured motorists on the roadways puts you at risk for financial distress should a collision occur.
+Although all drivers in Illinois are required to carry auto insurance, the number of uninsured motorists on the roadways puts you at financial risk should a collision occur.

 UIM is designed to protect you if you are involved in a collision with an uninsured driver.
-Your uninsured motorist coverage can also protect you if you were involved in a hit-and-run accident.
+Your uninsured motorist coverage can also protect you in a hit-and-run accident.

 Most budget for the following uninsured or underinsured motorist coverage:

-You may also want to consider purchasing underinsured motorist coverage, collision, comprehensive, rental car coverage, gap insurance, and other types of auto insurance to protect yourself in the event of an accident.
+You may also purchase underinsured motorist coverage, collision, comprehensive, rental car coverage, gap insurance, and other types of auto insurance to protect yourself in the event of an accident.

-If the driver who hit you does not have auto insurance coverage, that does not mean you will not be able to recover compensation for your damages.
+If the driver who hit you does not have auto insurance coverage, that does not mean you cannot recover compensation for your damages.
 Illinois is a fault state for car accidents and insurance purposes, meaning you would typically file a claim with the liable party’s auto insurance provider after a collision.

 However, if the driver who hit you does not have auto insurance, you may need to file a claim with your own insurance company under your UIM policy.
-Since you are required to carry uninsured motorist coverage by law, you may be able to file a claim with your own insurance company to recoup certain types and amounts of damages.
+Since you must carry uninsured motorist coverage by law, you may be able to file a claim with your own insurance company to recoup certain types and amounts of damages.

 Depending on your coverage, you may be able to recover a sizable portion of your losses.
 The damages you can recover and the amount will directly relate to the amount outlined in your policy.